 Malware via Update: Sunburst Will Keep us Busy for Quite Some Time.

 Imagine the next operating system update for your PC to include a malicious program, making your device accessible to hackers.
 This is what happened to users of the SolarWinds Orion platform.
 Updates for their IT management software were contaminated, and subsequently compromised the IT infrastructure of more than 18,000 companies and government agencies.
-A detailed incident investigation report is now available, along with a tool to find out if your own infrastructure has been affected.#Cyber Defense Center #Security Emergency Concept #Security Awareness #Security as a Service #Security Risk Assessment #SIEM #Vulnerability Management
+A detailed incident investigation report is now available, along with a tool to find out if your own infrastructure has been affected.#Cyber Defense Center #Security Emergency Concept #Security Awareness #Security Risk Assessment #SIEM #Vulnerability Management

 At the beginning of December 2020, SolarWinds was worth nearly 7.4 billion US dollars on the stock market.
 A big company, indeed, providing software to other big organizations, mostly Fortune 500 companies and government departments.
 Its heavyweight and high-profile clientele made SolarWinds a perfect target for hackers, whose intrusion into the company's systems early last year went undetected for nine months, until mid-December.

 According to media reports, SolarWinds had unwittingly sent contaminated software updates to its customers as early as March.
 It was not until December 13 that the cyberattacks were first reported.
 In the very first article, Russia was held responsible for the attack, which was promptly denied by the Russian Foreign Ministry.
 Further reports followed one after another and it became clear that there were more and more high-profile victims.
 The Wall Street Journal named some of them: government agencies such as the Department of Homeland Security, the State Department, the Pentagon and the National Nuclear Security Administration, as well as large corporations such as Microsoft, Cisco, Intel and Deloitte.